bertofurth/Seagate-Central-Debian/README.md

+## Notes and Discussion
+This section contains some ideas and notes that interested readers might like to peruse.

-OPTIONAL : Optimize disk layout.
+### Optimize disk layout.

-One problem with using the native Seagate Central disk layout is that the root partition, which stores most of the Linux operating system's files, is not very big (only 1GB).
+One problem with using the native Seagate Central native disk layout is that it is not optimized for Debian.
+Most notably, the root partition, which stores most of the Linux operating system's files, is not very big (only 1GB).

 Below is a table showing the native disk partition layout for the Seagate Central.
 The Seagate Central has a primary and secondary boot and root partition that can